Building a Kickass Growth Team: Everything You Need To Succeed

 • Communicate the experimental nature of both the initiatives and the team structure

-Be transparent that you’re not just testing growth initiatives but also the growth team model itself.
-This gives you the flexibility to adjust your approach based on what you learn.
+Being transparent about testing growth initiatives and the growth team model itself gives you the flexibility to adjust your approach based on what you learn.

 • Which processes work well and which don’t